cthedark/android-analytics/README.md

 # Android-Analytics

-Self explanatory isn't it?
-It's a wrapper around various analytics tools for Android.
+It's a simple wrapper around various analytics tools for Android.
 Currently only supports Google Analytics and Flurry with limited functionality.

 ## How to Use

+You can either build this to .aar or just copy the classes in the package  and lib/*.jar to your project.
+I like the latter because you can edit the source files that way.
+Some settings are constants, and you want to be able to edit them freely.

 Initialize by providing the GA tracking id and/or flurry app key at application launch.